 — Matthew 6:2-4 NLT

 Giving to the needy has always been a hallmark of God's people.
 But the goal of helping others is to bring honor to the name of the Lord, not to develop a name for ourselves.
-We are to let our light shine so God is glorified, not us.
+We are to let our light shine so God is glorified, not for our glory.
 We are blessed with what we have because God wants us to share with those in need.
 We are here to be conduits of his blessings.
 Our sharing should be such an everyday part of life that we don't even think about it, much less think about others noticing that we did it.
-While it is not our motivation for caring, it is comforting that God will not forget our deeds of kindness or the love we've shown to those less fortunate.
+While it is not our motivation for caring, it is comforting that God will not forget our deeds of kindness or the love we've shown to those less fortunate (Matthew 25:31-40).

 Related Scripture Readings